Saururus chinensis is a

 to 0.6-1m in height, with the whole odor.
 Leaves are of opposite

-phyllotaxis, in the ovate-like cordate shape of 5-15cm in length.
+phyllotaxis, in the ovate-like cordate shape of 5-15cm long.
+Spikes

-Spikes emerge from axils, 10-15cm long, with many small flowers.
-As
+of 10-15cm long emerge from axils, with many small flowers.
+As the

 white and return to the original light green in due course.
 Bloom